INTRODUCTION TO WHEEL TYPES | PROTECTION

-1. Aluminum Alloy-This particular variety of wheel is commonplace within the automotive industry for a variety of reasons.
-First and foremost, they're relatively inexpensive because they're mass-produced, and automotive enthusiasts easily have access to hundreds of aftermarket wheels that are of the same genetic make-up.
-From a manufacturing perspective, alloy wheels are produced by using an amalgam of metals that are more resilient than that of other pure metals like magnesium or aluminum.
+This particular variety of wheel is commonplace within the automotive industry for a variety of reasons.
+First and foremost, they're relatively inexpensive because they're mass-produced, and automotive enthusiasts easily have access to hundreds of aftermarket wheels that are of the same make-up.
+From a manufacturing perspective, alloy wheels are produced by using an amalgam of metals that are resilient whilst thwarting off the effects of premature corrosion than that of other pure metals like magnesium or aluminum.
 Interestingly, most aluminum alloy wheels are, in fact, painted.

-2. Chrome-Within the past 20 years, chrome wheels have slowly dominated the automotive wheel industry simply because chrome is now a more appealing option to vehicle owners.
+Within the past 20 years, chrome wheels have slowly dominated the automotive wheel industry simply because chrome is now a more appealing option to vehicle owners.
 More importantly, it should be known that chrome wheels are manufactured using layers of either aluminum or steel.
 In conjunction with these materials, the natural chromium (shiny reflective portion), is added, thus giving off its universally identifiable reflective surface.
+However, check with your manufacturer and specs that are provided, because some suppliers will add a protective layer of clearcoat whilst others won't.
+Much like that of any other mass-produced wheel. any dedicated wheel cleaner can be used for routine maintenance.

-3. Aluminum-A staple of the classic car industry, aluminum wheels require much more attention due to the simplistic nature of the wheel.
-Just as the name suggests, aluminum wheels are made of pure aluminum.
-This particular brand doesn't necessarily pair well with a daily commuter vehicle, but aluminum is a viable option for those that like to complement their classic ride or work vehicle.
+A staple of the classic car industry, aluminum wheels require much more attention due to the simplistic nature of the materials used to fabricate.
+Just as the name suggests, aluminum wheels are made of pure aluminum or can also be mixed with a small percentage of nickel.
+This particular category doesn't necessarily pair well with a daily commuter vehicle, but aluminum is a viable option for those that like to complement their classic ride or work vehicle.
 If left untreated, rust can propagate fairly quickly and could eventually lose its original luster.
+Again, aluminum-specific clearcoats are introduced, but once this grade of UV-protective clearcoat starts to fail, you'll most likely start to see premature yellowing.
+If you want to maintain the original finish, ensure that the wheel is thoroughly cleaned on a routine basis.
+If and when the wheel starts to fail, introducing a brass-wired brush and aircraft stripper can eliminate any rust.

-4. Painted-Much like that of your paintwork, painted wheels require the most attention because they're sensitive to harsh conditions and are susceptible to marring and fine scratching.
+Much like that of your paintwork, painted wheels require the most attention because they're sensitive to harsh conditions and are susceptible to marring and fine scratching.
 If properly addressed, painted wheels can still look new as long as you follow the same regimen as your vehicle's paintwork.
 The marketplace is now flooded with a long-ranging variety of color combinations, which is why this particular type of wheel continues to become competitively priced.
-When produced, these wheels are given multiple layers of primer and then they receive a specialized layer of clear-coat, adding a level of resiliency against the road.
+When produced, these wheels are given multiple layers of primer, however the clearcoat is relatively thin against its other counterparts, thus only adding a minimum level of resiliency against the road.

-5. Magnesium-The production of magnesium wheels first began in the 1930's, while the production of which are still made to this day.
+The production of magnesium wheels first began in the 1930's, while the production of which are still made to this day.
 If your set of magnesium wheels look dull or timeworn, you can always introduce an aluminum polish to restore its shine.
-However, one should note that the shine may only come plated, which means that it's best to proceed with a delicate hand.
+However, one should note that the shine may not appear as pronounced as aluminum, which means that it's best to proceed with a delicate hand.
 Considerable technological advancements have been made in the production of magnesium wheels, with many manufacturers introducing a lacquer-based finish.
 True magnesium wheels, at least those that are coupled with classic cars and hot rods aren't made to be polished, but a tried-and-true method of keeping them well- maintained would be to use a mild soap and a strong stream of clean water to remove any corrosion or debris.

 So when it comes to protecting your wheels, how do I know which product(s) to use?
 At the bottom of this article, you'll find a few links to products that have yielded successful results for my business and I trust they'll produce the same results for you.
 Before we list these products, let me take you through a healthy wheel cleaning regimen.